Kem-Ada/AEGIS/README.md

 ## What is AEGIS?

 AEGIS is an open source framework that helps organisations operationalise AI governance and security.
-It translates complex regulatory requirements — EU AI Act, GDPR Article 35, and ISO/IEC 42001 — into executable, auditable workflows that security and risk teams can actually use.
+It translates complex regulatory requirements such as EU AI Act, GDPR Article 35, and ISO/IEC 42001 into executable, auditable workflows that security and risk teams can actually use.

 **AEGIS automates:**
 - 🔴 **EU AI Act risk classification** — classify AI systems by risk tier with documented rationale